Yashmerino/arduino/Turn on and off LED with manageable delay/README.md

   # How to repeat?

- To repeat this project too, you have to have:
+ To do this project too, you have to have:
 * Arduino UNO R3
 * Breadboard
 * USB Cable